 Your goal is to negotiate processing fees so the distribution of cost looks similar to this graph.

 The following graph represents the cost distribution of a business that does not have competitive credit card processing pricing.
-As you can see, the processing markup accounts for the majority of expense, and it is a negotiable area of cost.
+As you can see, the processing markup accounts for the majority of expense.
+Since markup is a negotiable area of cost, there’s a lot of room to cut costs.
+This business is paying too much in markup, since the negotiable component is at 52% of the total cost of processing.

 Negotiate Pricing First